jgarcia77/Onion-Architecture-Pattern-DotNetCore/README.md

 - **ApplicationCore.Services:** Concrete implementation of service interfaces that handle data validation and business logic

 ###### Infrastructure
-- **Infrastructure.Repositories:** Concrete implementation of infrastructure interfaces where specific technologies are consumed such as Entity Framework, NoSQL
+- **Infrastructure.Repositories:** Concrete implementation of infrastructure interfaces where specific technologies are consumed such as Entity Framework, Dapper, and NoSQL

 ###### Client (UI)
 - **Clients.ConsoleApplication:** Program logic that consumes API services